MLXIO

 The most interesting part of Solly is not the solar panel.
 It is the attempt to make a high-output power bank behave more like a self-contained travel charger.

 The device includes an integrated plug, with US, EU, and UK versions planned.
 That plug folds into the body, which should make the unit easier to pack and less awkward than a fixed-prong brick.
-It also includes a USB-C cable that doubles as a lanyard and is said to transmit up to 100W.
+It also includes a built-in USB-C cable that doubles as a lanyard and is said to transmit up to 100W.

 That matters because most power banks still create a small accessory chain: battery, wall charger, USB-C cable, sometimes a regional adapter.
 Solly’s pitch cuts that stack down.
 For travelers or remote workers, fewer loose pieces is the real convenience claim.